joshbeam/joshbeam.github.io/_posts/2015-03-20-how-do-i-check-if-a-parameter-was-passed-in-to-a-javascript-function.markdown

 ##Best Practice

-I think in this circumstance, **the best practice depends on however you define "existence" in the context of your specific function**.
-This means that you have to take into consideration the concepts of truthiness, the use of the `typeof` operator, the principle of declared vs. defined, etc.
+I think in this circumstance, <!--excerpt.start-->**the best practice depends on however you define "existence" in the context of your specific function**.
+This means that you have to take into consideration the concepts of truthiness, the use of the `typeof` operator, the principle of declared vs. defined, etc.<!--excerpt.end-->

 Keep in mind, too, that there are many ways to check the types of of variables you encounter.
 For example:
 {% highlight javascript %}